MicrocontrollersDev/Mixins/docs/general/shift.md

 }
 ```

 Let's say we wanted to call doSomething3() after doSomething2.
-This could be done as such:
+This could be done using a Shift.AFTER as such:

 ```java
 @Inject(method = "foo", at = @At(value = "INVOKE", target = "doSomething2()V", at = At.Shift.AFTER))